SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 [Map()](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/map.js) calls a function on each item in an array to create a new array.

 Map() does not change the original array.

+**Filter**

+Filter calls a true or false function on each item and creates a new array with only the items where the function returns true.

+Filter is useful when you are only interested in a subset of your data.
+You just filter out other elements you don't need and only be left with what need.